Years ago, I read where villain characters see themselves as heroes in their own stories.

 Your Supporting Cast Members

-Get Your Free Character Template
+Create Villains with this Free Character Template

 Related Posts